kaustubhdoval/ESP-Spotify-Player/README.md

 <br /><br />
 ## Setup
-You need to have an application on the Spotify API Dashboard.
+You need to have an **application on the Spotify API Dashboard**.
 Make sure that it has Web API enabled.
 You need to make the following modifications to the provided code:
   1. Change SSID and Password (line 45)
   2. Change Client Secret and ID (Spotify Web API Credentials) (line 49)
   3. Run the program, You can see your ESPs IP on Serial Monitor (9600 Baud Rate) and on the OLED.